-Steven R. Beauchamp is party to an amended and restated employment agreement with us effective December 21, 2008.
-Mr. Beauchamp's current annual base salary is \$425,427 and such salary will be reviewed annually with a target increase of 5% per year based upon agreed upon financial objectives for each calendar year.
-The employment agreement also provides that we will make available to Mr. Beauchamp health, life and short-term disability insurance benefits and will provide him with membership in our retirement plan in accordance with and subject to the terms and conditions of the plan.
+Steven R. Beauchamp is party to an amended and restated employment agreement with us effective February 7, 2014.
+This employment agreement has no specific term and constitutes at-will employment.
+Mr. Beauchamp's current annual base salary is \$425,427 and such salary will be reviewed annually with a target increase of 5% per year based upon agreed upon financial objectives for each fiscal year.
+Mr. Beauchamp is also eligible to receive an annual bonus of up to 20% of his then base salary based upon achievements of our annual business plan objectives.
+Payment of any bonus to Mr. Beauchamp is subject to approval by our compensation committee.
+The employment agreement also provides that we will make available to Mr. Beauchamp customary fringe benefits.

 Pursuant to his employment agreement, in the event Mr. Beauchamp's employment is terminated by us without cause as such term is defined in his employment agreement, we will be obligated to continue to pay him 100% of his then-current monthly base salary for 12 months following such termination.
 The severance benefits described above are contingent on Mr. Beauchamp executing a general release of claims.
+In addition, in the event of a change in control and provided that Mr. Beauchamp is still employed by us, 100% of Mr. Beauchamp's unvested options will become vested in full.